Quintor/headless-wordpress-workshop/README.md

 cd wordpress
 ```

-- start docker containers
+Start docker containers with docker compose

 ```sh
 docker-compose up
 ```

-- check if wordpress api is working / or use postman
+When the installation process completes successfully, the WordPress REST API is available at <http://localhost:8081/wp-json/>.
+You can use curl or postman to test the api:

 ```sh
 curl -H "Content-Type: application/json" http://localhost:8081/wp-json/wp/v2/movies/21?_embed
 curl -H "Content-Type: application/json" http://localhost:8081/wp-json/menus/v1/menus/header-menu
 ```

-When the installation process completes successfully:

-- The WordPress REST API is available at <http://localhost:8081>
-- The WordPress admin is at <http://localhost:8081/wp-admin/> default login credentials `admin` / `Quintor!`
+Once you have your new WordPress install set up, go ahead and visit your admin dashboard.
+The WordPress admin is available at <http://localhost:8081/wp-admin/> default login credentials `admin` / `Quintor!`

 ## React Frontend